 – Farmers Market in Union Square every Monday, Wednesday, Friday, Saturday – If you’re into that sort of thing.

 – The Bagel Shop: Rainbow bagels with funfetti cream cheese – do I need to say anymore?
 In Brooklyn!

 – Black Tap: Get a burger, half the milkshake. $15 for a milkshake.
-Go to the one on 14th street for a shorter wait time!
+There are two of these restaurants in New York – go to the one on 14th street for a shorter wait time!

 – Chelsea Flea Markets: Good food, artsy stuff.